 Strollers and Child Restraint Systems (CRSs) or Car Seats

-Liquids in Excess of 100 mL: Beginning January 31, 2014, passengers traveling internationally into the United States with a connecting flight will be permitted to carry liquids in excess of 100 mL in their carry-on baggage, provided they were purchased in duty-free shops and placed in secure, tamper-evident bags (STEBs).
+Duty-Free Items: Passengers traveling internationally into the United States with a connecting flight will be permitted to carry liquids in excess of 3.4 oz or 100 mL in their carry-on baggage, provided they were purchased in duty-free shops and placed in secure, tamper-evident bags (STEBs).